 Modern Slavery Statement

 Trivium Packaging (Trivium) offers customers around the world innovative and sustainable packaging solutions supported by scalable production and outstanding customer service.
-We operate more than 60 locations across 21 countries worldwide and have approximately 8,000 employees and a group revenue of over $2.7 billion.
+We operate more than 60 locations across 21 countries worldwide, employ approximately 7,600 employees and a group revenue of $2.7 billion.

-Trivium was created in 2019 through the merger of industry leaders Exal Corporation and Ardagh Group's Food & Specialty business.
-Respect for human rights is an integral part of the corporate social responsibility commitments of these legacy organizations, which will continue in Trivium.
+Trivium was created in 2019 through the merger of industry leaders Exal Corporation and Ardagh Group's Food & Speciality business.
+Respect for human rights is an integral part of the corporate social responsibility commitments of these legacy organizations, which continues in the Trivium organization.